 - Implementation is rather easy and considerably less expensive.

-- With a cloud provider that has more purchasing power and stays up-to-date with available solutions, you get access the latest and greatest innovations in emerging technology.
+- With a cloud provider that has more purchasing power and stays up-to-date with available solutions, you gain access to the latest and greatest innovations in emerging technology.

 - Substantially lower power bills as you’ll no longer be paying for the on-premise data center’s significant electricity consumption.